Section 420 of the Indian Penal Code

-In India, Section 420 of the Indian Penal Code (before its repeal by introduction of the Bharatiya Nyaya Sanhita) dealt with Cheating and dishonestly inducing delivery of property.
+In India, Section 420 of the Indian Penal Code (before its repeal by the introduction of the Bharatiya Nyaya Sanhita) dealt with Cheating and dishonestly inducing delivery of property.
 The maximum punishment was seven years imprisonment and a fine.
 Section 420 is now Section 318 of the Bharatiya Nyaya Sanhita.

 Description

 Whoever cheats and thereby dishonestly induces the person deceived to deliver any property to any person, or to make, alter or destroy the whole or any part of a valuable security, or anything which is signed or sealed, and which is capable of being converted into a valuable security, shall be punished with imprisonment of either description for a term which may extend to seven years, and shall also be liable fine.

 Distinction between "cheating" and "breach of contract"

 The distinction between a mere "breach of contract" and the "offence of cheating" was a fine one.
 It depended upon the intention of the accused at the time of inducement which may be judged by subsequent conduct, but this subsequent conduct was not the sole test.
 Mere breach of contract could not give rise to criminal prosecution for cheating unless fraudulent or dishonest intention was shown right at the beginning of the transaction, that is the time when the offence was said to have been committed.
 Therefore, it was the intention of cheating which was the gist of the offence.
 To hold a person guilty of cheating, it was necessary to show that they had fraudulent or dishonest intention at the time of committing the act.